mrisher/smtp-sts/reporting.md

 Part of the report body includes the policy that is applied when attemping relay to the destination.

-For DANE TLSA policies, a JSON array of strings each representing the RDATA of a single TLSA resource record as a space-separated list of its four TLSA fields; the fields are in presentation format (defined in RFC6698 Section 2.2) with no internal spaces or grouping parentheses:
+For DANE TLSA policies, this is a JSON array of strings each representing the RDATA of a single TLSA resource record as a space-separated list of its four TLSA fields; the fields are in presentation format (defined in RFC6698 Section 2.2) with no internal spaces or grouping parentheses:

 [
 "3 0 1 1F850A337E6DB9C609C522D136A475638CC43E1ED424F8EEC8513D747D1D085D",
 "3 0 1 12350A337E6DB9C6123522D136A475638CC43E1ED424F8EEC8513D747D1D1234"
 ]

-For the MTA-STS policy, an array of JSON strings that represents the policy that is declared by the receiving site, including any errors that may be present.
+For MTA-STS policies, this is an array of JSON strings that represents the policy that is declared by the receiving site, including any errors that may be present.
 Note that where there are multiple "mx" values, they must be listed as separate "mx" elements in the policy array, rather as a single nested "mx" sub-array.